 460.609 - Museums in a Global Perspective

-In this intensive course, students participate in collaborative role-play to debate urgent issues confronting museums in the 21st century.
+In this intensive course, students participate in collaborative role play to debate urgent issues confronting museums in the 21st century.
 Through readings, research, and extensive teamwork, students explore, analyze, develop, and discuss a range of policies and procedures that link museums to international communities and trends.
 Students examine and experience (through simulation) the significant effects and challenges of a globalizing world on museum mission, preservation of cultural heritage, and exhibition practice.
 Students gain experience in debating global issues that will have an impact on the future of museums as well as developing and writing effective program proposals.
 The collaborative aspect of this course requires the flexibility to schedule working sessions every other week with an assigned team.
-Note: Students must have completed two courses in the program to register for this course and we strongly recommend that students have two other core courses before enrolling.
+Note: Students must have completed two courses in the program to register for this course.

 460.615 - Museums and Community Engagement

-Legal issues and concepts are a fundamental part of the day-to-day management of museums and the policies that shape the nature of museums.
+Legal issues and concepts are a fundamental part of the day-today management of museums and the policies that shape the nature of museums.
 This course introduces students to the ways in which museums are affected by the law and key legal concepts.
-Discussions and assignments will address practical concerns as well as policy and conceptual matters incorporated cases, mock negotiations, and group discussions.
-Students will be able to identify issues from hypotheticals, as well as relevant legal concerns and resources.
+Discussions and assignments will address practical concerns as well as policy and conceptual matters, incorporated cases, mock negotiations, and group discussions.
+Students will be able to identify issues from hypotheticals and relevant legal concerns and resources.
 The course will help students understand legal matters in museum practice in an applied manner.
 Legal and policy discussions will include current issues in copyright, freedom of speech and censorship matters, and collections issues including cultural heritage developments.

 460.618 - Museum Controversies: Ethical Issues in Museums